JCallico/dotnet-grok-cli/README.md

 - Account numbers are masked (e.g., ****1234)
 - No actual banking integration - purely simulated for demonstration
 - All data is local and not transmitted anywhere except to the Grok API for processing

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows for reuse within proprietary software provided that all copies of the licensed software include a copy of the MIT License terms and the copyright notice.

 ## Function Parameters